SquareGPS/navixy-api/docs/backend-api/websocket/subscription.md

 * `hash` - required, string, length=32.
 Session hash code obtained by [user/auth](../resources/commons/user/index.md#auth) action.
 * `requests` - required, object array.
 See requests' structure below.

+!!! warning "Deprecated"
+    Parameters below are deprecated by `requests` and should not be used.

+* `trackers` - required, int array, without nulls.
+List of tracker IDs for the events that require a subscription.
+* `events` - required, [enum](../getting-started.md#data-types) array, without nulls.
+List of events to subscribe.
+Event can be one of: `state`.

 Request sample:

 ```json